melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 ### Grouping results

 We've talked about the duplication issue with joins before.
 One nice way of getting rid of said duplications is to use the `GROUP BY` functionality.
 As the name says, it will take the specified column and group the results by that column.

-If we wanted to count the number of students attending each class for example, we'd do it like this:
+If we wanted to count the number of students attending each class, for example, we'd do it like this:

 ```sql
 SELECT